UpWeb Digital Marketing Solutions | Based in Australia

 Dave Adamson tries to run away from negative reviews that have been posted online by changing his company's name and creating multiple websites.
 Since I signed up with them in 2012 they've gone from SEOJuice to UpWeb SEO to UpWeb Digital Marketing Solutions and each has its own website.
-Despite masquerading as a large, successful and well established business, a few minutes on Neil Patel's website will reveal what a small and insignificant company this really is.
-Neil is a search engine optimisation guru who gives great advice on this subject and through his website it's also possible to see the volume of traffic that lands on a given website.
+Despite masquerading as a large, successful and well established business, a few minutes doing some research into their monthly traffic quickly reveals what a small and insignificant company this really is.

-Having seen all the glowing customer reviews and feedback written about Upweb SEO in various places online, I foolishly believed they knew what they were doing and were the right people to help me to promote the online side of my business.
-Having now seen the number of visitors to all three of their websites it's further confirmation as if that was needed, that instead of being honest and upfront with potential customers Dave's priority is to lie, deceive and to try and make out his company is something that it's really not.
-I don't' believe that he'll ever truly understand the importance of being honest and upfront in business.
-Being a one-man band or new startup is nothing to be ashamed of, we all have to start somewhere but pretending that you're well established and can offer your customers expertise in the field of search engine optimisation when you really don't have a clue what you're doing is no joke.
-At a time when my website was beginning to do well it then crumbled completely because of black hat techniques used by Dave Adamson and it was two long years before it really fully recovered from the damage he caused.
+Having seen all the glowing customer reviews and feedback written about Upweb SEO in various places online, I foolishly believed they knew what they were doing and were the right people to help me promote the online side of my business.
+Having now seen the number of visitors that land on all three of their websites it's further confirmation as if that was needed, that instead of being honest and upfront with potential customers Dave's priority is to lie, deceive and to try and make out his company is something that it's really not.
+I don't believe that Dave Adamson will ever truly understand the importance of being honest and upfront in business.
+Being a one-man band or new startup is nothing to be ashamed of, we all have to start somewhere but pretending you're well established and can offer your customers expertise in the field of search engine optimisation when you really don't have a clue what you're doing is no joke.
+At a time when my website was beginning to do well it then crumbled completely because of black hat techniques used by this so called digital marketing company and it was two very long years before it really started to recover from the damage they caused.

 “.......are you possibly able to remove those reviews?
 Otherwise, please let me know if you have any further concerns that I can assist with.”